What Is a Partnership? (2021 Update)

 - More capital is available and you’ll have increased borrowing capacity;

 - The business affairs of partner is private; and

 - If circumstances change and a partnership is no longer a right fit, you can change the business structure.

 Like with all business structures, there are disadvantages that should first be considered:

 - Partners’ liability for the debts of the business is unlimited;

 - Each partner is ‘jointly and severally’ liable for the partnership’s debt.
 In other words, you will be liable for your share of the debt and in the case a partner doesn’t pay, you’re liable for their share;

 - Each partner is liable for the actions of other partners;

 - Personality conflict or disagreement between partners can cause problems and risk to the business; and

-- Partners may have to bear the cost of assessing the value of a partnership’s assets in the event that a partner joins or leaves the partnership.
+- Partners may have to bear the cost of assessing the value of a partnership’s assets.
+This occurs in the event that a partner joins or leaves the partnership.